EDITORIALS

 • Replace exploratory or manual testing

 A feature can pass every unit test and still be confusing, frustrating, or broken from a user’s point of view.
-That’s not a failure of unit testing – it’s simply not what unit testing is designed to do.
+That’s not a failure of unit testing; checking the product from a user’s point of view was never its job.

 Unit testing vs other types of testing